jexxa-projects/Jexxa/tutorials/TimeService/README.md

 }
 ```

-### Implement the driven adapter for interface `ITimePublisher`
+## Implement the Infrastructure

-#### Driven Adapter with console output
+### Driven Adapter with console output
 The implementation is quite simple and just prints given time to a logger.
-That's it.

 Note: Jexxa uses implicit constructor injection together with a strict convention over configuration approach.